All we want to do is make sense. Make sense of things around us, why we exist, our actions, and the outcomes we face.

 Primary source: Warren Buffett

-The basic assumptions that cannot be deduced any further in a specific field.
+The basic assumptions that can’t be deduced any further in a specific field.
 Aristotle defined first principles as;

 the first basis from which a thing is known.
 It’s the idea of breaking down complicated problems into its basic and only essential elements.